brazilianscriptguy/Windows-SysAdmin-ProSuite/ITSM-Templates-SVR/README.md

   <h1>🖥️ Efficient Server Management and ITSM Compliance on Windows Server Environments</h1>
   <p>
     Welcome to the <strong>ITSM-Templates-SVR</strong> repository!
 This collection includes essential
-    <strong>PowerShell and VBScript tools</strong> designed for IT Service Management (ITSM) in Windows Server environments.
+    <code>PowerShell</code> and <code>VBScript tools</code> designed for IT Service Management (ITSM) in Windows Server environments.
 By automating server configurations, enhancing operational efficiency, and maintaining compliance, these tools provide a robust framework for managing Windows servers effectively.
   </p>

   <hr />